 Calculate Your Property Taxes: Florida Property Tax Calculator

 Florida Communication Services Tax

 In addition to the above taxes, Florida also collects a special tax on communication services on all phone, internet and television services.
 The total tax rate is 7.44%, but service providers are only allowed to directly bill consumers for 5.07% of that.
+For the remaining 2.37%, consumers must report and pay the tax independently.
 For satellite-based services like DirecTV, the rate is even higher at 11.44%.
-So, if you are a big spender on high-speed internet, multiple phone lines and the top-of-the-line cable TV packages, expect a slightly higher price-tag when it comes time to pay up.
+So if you are a big spender on high-speed internet, multiple phone lines and the top-of-the-line cable TV packages, expect a slightly higher price-tag when it comes time to pay up.